Epoxy Composite Boats are Winning

 WIRED, hull #1 of the Nelson/Marek 43 is having a very good season as well.
 They won the New England PHRF (Performance Handicap Racing Federation) Championship regatta at the end of August, and have been tough to beat all season long.

-BULLSEYE, a N/M 43 owned by Bob Garvie of San Francisco, was first in IMS A at Long Beach Race Week in Long Beach, Calif.
+BULLSEYE, an N/M 43 owned by Bob Garvie of San Francisco, was first in IMS A at Long Beach Race Week in Long Beach, Calif.
 He too is having a winning season in local handicap racing.

-The hulls and decks of both the Nelson/Marek 43 and the Farr 36 are vacuum bagged laminates.
+The hulls and decks of both the Nelson/Marek 43 and the Farr 36 are vacuum-bagged epoxy composite laminates.
 The laminates are a combination of GL [now PRO-SET – Ed.] epoxy, balsa and foam cores, and E glass, or Kevlar skins.
 The boats are built in female molds to speed production.
 The long open laminating time of GL laminating resin and hardener combination allows the entire hull laminate to be done in only one laminating session for the Farr 36, and two sessions for the Nelson/Marek 43.

 The Gougeon 32 catamaran has continued its winning ways in multihull classes around the country.
-Jan and Paty Gougeon sailed their boat, POCKET ROCKET, to first-to-finish honors in the annual Lake Huron Double handed Challenge.
+Jan and Paty Gougeon sailed their boat, POCKET ROCKET, to first-to-finish honors in the annual Lake Huron Double-handed Challenge.
 They finished second the following weekend in the Port Huron to Alpena race on Lake Huron.
 Meade Gougeon, sailing his Gougeon 32 JANET C., was first to finish in the Port Huron to Alpena race.
 Both of these events are approximately 200 miles up Lake Huron.
 Jan finished third on handicap in the Buzzards Bay regatta against some of the top multihulls in the country, including several Formula 40 catamarans and trimarans.